fprimeau/QUODcarb-release1/README.md

 - The input uncertainty must be a non-zero number as -log10(0) is undefined and breaks the code.

 ## Citation
 Not published yet, documentation will be updated when available.
+A draft of the manuscript under review in the Journal of Marine Chemistry is available here: [View the PDF document](paper_scripts/QUODcarb_revised.pdf)

 ## References
 Lewis, E., & Wallace, D. W. R. (1998).
 Program developed for CO2 system calculations.
 ORNL/CDIAC-105.
 Carbon Dioxide Information Analysis Center, Oak Ridge National Laboratory, Oak Ridge, TN.